tekutekulife/sdk_unity_plugin/README.md

 ### Android

-On Android, this file must be edited before you create the plugin with `./gradlew build`
+On Android, any customization of the Help Center article CSS file must be done before the artifact is built.
+See [Rebuilding the Android plugin](#rebuilding-the-android-plugin) for details on how to do this.
+The file is located at:

 `/sdk_unity_plugin/android-plugin/src/main/assets/help_center_article_style.css`